 We are a biopharmaceutical company focused on the development and commercialization of recombinant therapeutic proteins based on ProCellEx, our proprietary protein expression system.
 Using our ProCellEx protein expression system, we are developing a pipeline of proprietary recombinant therapeutic proteins based on our plant cell-based expression technology that target large, established pharmaceutical markets and that rely upon known biological mechanisms of action.
 Our initial commercial focus has been on complex therapeutic proteins, including proteins for the treatment of genetic disorders, such as Gaucher disease and Fabry disease, and female infertility disorders.
-We believe our ProCellEx protein expression system will enable us to develop proprietary recombinant proteins that are therapeutically equivalent or superior to existing recombinant proteins currently marketed for the same indications.
+We believe our ProCellEx protein expression system will enable us to develop proprietary recombinant proteins that are therapeutical ly equivalent or superior to existing recombinant proteins currently marketed for the same indications.
 Because we are targeting biologically equivalent versions of highly active, well-tolerated and commercially successful therapeutic proteins, we believe our development process is associated with relatively less risk compared to other biopharmaceutical development processes for novel therapeutic proteins.

 Our lead product development candidate is prGCD for the treatment of Gaucher disease, which we are developing using our ProCellEx protein expression system.
 We received authorization from the FDA in April 2007 to commence a pivotal phase III clinical trial of prGCD and subsequently submitted to the FDA a request for a special protocol assessment (SPA) of the final design of the pivotal phase III clinical trial.
-In July 2007, we reached an agreement with the FDA on the final design that we submitted in the SPA request and in the third quarter of 2007, we initiated enrollment and treatment of patients in our phase III clinical trial of prGCD. prGCD is our proprietary recombinant form of Glucocerebrosidase (GCD), an enzyme naturally found in human cells that is mutated or deficient in patients with Gaucher disease.
-The current standard of care for Gaucher disease is enzyme replacement therapy, a medical treatment in
+In July 2007, we reached an agreement with the FDA on the final design that we submitted in the SPA request and in the third quarter of 2007, we initiated enrollment and treatment of patients in our phase III clinical trial of prGCD. prGCD is our proprietary recombinant form of Glucocerebrosidase (GCD), an enzyme naturally found in human cells that is mutated or deficient in patient s with Gaucher disease.
+The current standard of care for Gaucher disease is enzyme replacement therapy, a medical treatment in which GCD is replaced for patients in whom the enzyme is lacking or dysfunctional.

-Reflects the retroactive effects of the impact of our merger with Protalix Ltd. and the resulting exchange of shares of common stock for the ordinary shares of Protalix Ltd. at an exchange ratio of approximately 61.08 shares of our common stock per ordinary share of Protalix Ltd. for all periods presented.
-In connection with the merger, we effected a one-for-ten reverse stock split, therefore all share numbers presented in this prospectus which GCD is replaced for patients in whom the enzyme is lacking or dysfunctional.
 Although Gaucher is a relatively rare disease, it represents a large commercial market due to the severity of the symptoms and the chronic nature of the disease.
 The annual worldwide sales of Cerezyme, an enzyme replacement therapy produced by Genzyme and currently the only approved enzyme replacement therapy for Gaucher disease, were approximately \$1 billion in 2006, and \$546.8 million for the six months ended June 30, 2007, according to public reports by Genzyme.